Kbernius-content/write-with-fauna/README.md

 Data modeling strategies applied to real-world business applications Tips on using Fauna from your own experience

+*Please take a look at our backlog topic list for more ideas

  ## How the Program Works:

 Have an idea that you’d like to write about?
 Great!
 Here’s what to expect:
-Submit your proposal topic along with an abstract and any relevant or recently published articles.
+Submit your proposal topic to write@fauna.com along with an abstract and any relevant or recently published articles.
 The Fauna editorial team will review your submission promptly, and if selected, you will be contacted and asked to provide a more detailed outline.
 You and the team will also discuss scheduling, placement, and reward amount at this time.
 Sign a written contract with applicable reward amounts.
 Write and send your article in a Google doc when you’re done.